umd-dslam/BullFrog/README.md

 ## Overview

 **BullFrog** is a system that performs immediate schema migration in a single step, without advanced warning or time toprepare, including backwards-incompatible migrations.
-It implements concurrency control algorithms and data structures to enable concurrent processing of schema migration operations with post-migration transactions, while ensuring exactly-once migration ofall old data into the physical layout required by the new schema.
-We implemented BullFrog as an open source extension to PostgreSQL.
-Experiments using this prototype over a TPC-C based workload (supplemented to include schema migrations) show that BullFrog can achieve zero-downtime migration to non-trivial new schemas with near-invisible impact on transaction throughput and latency.
+It implements *concurrency control algorithms* and *data structures* to enable concurrent processing of schema migration operations with post-migration transactions, while ensuring *exactly-once* migration of all old data into the physical layout required by the new schema.

+BullFisrog  an open source extension to PostgreSQL.
+Experiments using this prototype over a TPC-C based workload (supplemented to include schema migrations) show that BullFrog can achieve *zero-downtime* migration to non-trivial new schemas with *near-invisible* impact on transaction throughput and latency.

 ## Benchmark